TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 leaving Candlekeep and is open to all players, excluding only those with a lawful-good alignment.

-Upon joining, you'll find yourself undertaking tasks that align with the operations of a typical thieves guild.
-You'll be required to engage in activities such as theft, extortion, smuggling, bounty hunting, and assassination.
+After enlisting in the Gorgon's Eye, you'll find yourself undertaking tasks that align with the operations of a typical thieves guild.
+You'll be expected to engage in activities such as theft, extortion, smuggling, bounty hunting, and assassination.
 However, it's worth noting that there are satisfying options for good and neutral-aligned players.
 If at any point you find the guild's ways aren't to your liking, you have the option to switch allegiances and aid the City Watch in their mission against the Gorgon's Eye.